nikita-moor/dictionaries/_dictionaries/Zepic1941.md

 # Sources

 1. Žepić, Milan; Horvat-Žepić, Branka (editor). _Rječnik latinskoga i hrvatskoga jezika za školsku upotrebu.
 I. dio: Latinsko-hrvatski rječnik (3rd ed.)._ Zagreb, 1941.
-URL: <https://archive.org/details/rjecnik_latinskoga_i_hrvatskoga_jezika_1941-milan_zepic>.
+URL: <https://archive.org/details/zepic1941>.
 1. Žepić, Milan; Boras, Damir; Jovanović, Neven. _Lexicon Latino-Croaticum, versio electronica._ (online) 2012.
 URL: <https://github.com/nevenjovanovic/zepic1941-lat-hrv>.

 ## States and limitations

 Text of the transcript does not correspond exactly with the paper book: spelling of the words has been changed from “ijuv” to “iuv”, there are small additions and modifications in the text of the articles.
-Probably, corrections were made by the authors of the transcript, but we were not able to obtain errata list of any commentaries.
+Probably, corrections were made by the authors of the transcript, but we have no evidence.

 ## License